-Right in the middle of the COVID-19 pandemic, I set out to map the places where physical distancing is next to impossible.
+Right in the middle of the COVID-19 pandemic, I set out to map the places where physical distancing would be challenging in my hometown of Geneva.

-As people were left with more time on their hand and were forced to queue outside to do their shopping, the need for more public space became clear.
+As people were left with more time on their hands and were forced to queue outside to do their shopping, the need for more public space became clear.

-This map highlights the streets that lack public space (or queuing spaces) compared to the estimated number of shoppers.
+This map highlights the streets that lack public space, according to an estimated number of shoppers and walkers.
 It also proposes to pedestrianize certain streets for people to move around safely.

 Geneva's most crowded streets during the corona pandemic